cehjwang/academic/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, there.
-Welcome to my homepage.
+Welcome to my personal website.
 I am currently a post-doctoral researcher at Department of Civil & Environmental Engineering of the Hong Kong University of Science and Technology.

 Education
 ======
-* Ph.D in Civil Engineering, the Hong Kong University of Science and Technology, 2020
+* Ph.D in Civil Engineering, The Hong Kong University of Science and Technology, 2020
 * B.Eng. in Civil Engineering, China University of Geosciences (Wuhan), 2016

 Research interests